Shake up in Intelligence Bureau political? All love a conspiracy theory, don’t they?

 With talk floating around that the transfers could have been effected for elections and also the incorrect reports the IB gave during the Gujarat polls, Balachandran says this is not admissible.
 It is not like a police station where the local electorate can be influenced, Balachandran says.

 In my view and experience as an intelligence officer, the IB cannot influence the elections.
-They do prepare reports, no doubt, but is is never admitted.
+They do prepare reports, no doubt, but is never admitted.

-Field officers are not shuffled around often:
+Field officers have not shuffled around often:

-Balachandran says that shuffling around field officers does not take place that often.
+Balachandran says that shuffling around field officers do not take place that often.
 He or she remains in a place for at least 20 to 25 years.
 In Intelligence, the longer a person stays at a place, the better.

 Transfers do not take place every three years in the IB as is seen in the case of the police.
 A person who goes to a place afresh cannot gauge the situation so easily.
 Normally it takes a year to understand the situation in a place and then a good three years later will the officer get a grip over the place.